mdtalhamohsin/mdtalhamohsin.github.io/_pages/publications.md

   “How IT-Enabled Reimbursement Systems and Regulated Pricing Shape Provider Utilization Behavior: Evidence from Medicare Durable Medical Equipment.”
   Under review at a UTD 24 journal.

+---

+## Working Papers

+- **Md Talha Mohsin**, and Ismail Abdulrashid.
+  “When to Exit: A Dynamic Operational Governance Framework for Sequential De-Scaling Decisions in Operations and Supply Chains.”
+  Under review at a UTD 24 journal.

 - **Md Talha Mohsin**, Titing Cui, and Wen-Chyuan Chiang.
   “Restless Bandit Policies for Capacity-Constrained Patient Treatment.”
   Target journal: *Production and Operations Management*.